-Global online TV and movie revenues have increased from around 6 billion dollars in 2010 to over 55 billion in 2018, a number which is only expected to grow in the future.
-One of the fastest growing television technologies today is subscription video on demand, which is a service that allows consumers to watch their favorite television shows and movies any time they want on their televisions or computers.
-Projections indicate that there will be over 568 million subscription video on demand users worldwide by the year 2022.
-Although the methods and specific services through which people access television continue to change, the industry always seems to adapt, as evidenced by the fact that 1.63 billion households owned a TV in 2017.
+The pay TV market is anticipated to decrease in the future, whereas video-on-demand is continuously growing in popularity.
+Projections indicate that there will be over 1.4 billion subscription video-on-demand users worldwide by the year 2025.
+Although the methods and specific services through which people access television continue to change, the industry always seems to adapt, as evidenced by the fact that an estimated 1.72 billion households owned a TV in 2021.

 As highlighted above, the industry is changing rapidly.
 Over the past two decades multiple technologies have entered the market and have been subsequently replaced by newer ones.
-Analog terrestrial TV dominated the market in the early 2000s, but was soon replaced with digital cable TV in the mid 2010s.
-Already, the new king is being challenged by DTA DTT, Pay IPTV, and a host of other technologies.
-By 2021, digital television is expected to have a household penetration rate of over 98 percent.
-But broadcasting technologies aren’t the only thing that is evolving within the industry; along with these new broadcasting technologies come advances in television hardware.
-Smart TVs, which combine with these new services to take advantage of internet connectivity, comprise around 70 percent of all TVs sold as of 2018.
+Analog terrestrial TV dominated the market in the past but was soon replaced with digital cable TV in the mid-2010s.
+Already, the new king is being challenged by FTA DTT, Pay IPTV, and a host of other technologies.
+But broadcasting technologies are not the only thing that is evolving within the industry.
+Along with these new broadcasting technologies come advances in television hardware.
+In the United States, for instance, nearly three quarters of the population own a smart TV, which combine with these new services to take advantage of internet connectivity.

 Although volatile, the television industry has proven time and time again to be able to adapt to both new technology and the changing demands of its consumers.
 Unlike many other technologies, television is a truly worldwide phenomenon, and has found its place in the lives of people from all walks of life and every corner of the globe.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.